Farcet: Culture and community

 Farcet has a working men's club called "The Village Club".
 The old River Nene flows through the area and it can be reached to the Green Wheel cycling and walking network, on the end of St Mary's Street, near the working men's club.

-Crown Lakes Country Park is next to the village, the park has a well maintained walkway around several lakes as well as a dedicated area for the very rare Great Crested Newt, Britain's largest newt.
+Crown Lakes Country Park is next to the village, the park has a walkway around several lakes as well as a dedicated area for the rare Great Crested Newt, Britain's largest newt.

 The Fen View Heritage Centre was opened in 2018 by the Fenland Trust, in the chapel of Farcet cemetery.